The best hotels in Dusseldorf

 The Lindner Hotel Rhein Residenz is based here, and the location is the point.
 You're staying in a quieter, older slice of the city with the Rhine literally outside your window.
 It costs $135-200/night, which is actually mid-range by Dusseldorf standards.
 Come back to the center for nightlife and museums, sleep somewhere genuinely peaceful.

-Dusseldorf's best neighborhoods
+Dusseldorf's best hotel regions

 Prioritize Altstadt or Königsallee if it's your first visit.
 Those two neighborhoods put you within walking distance of the Rhine, the best restaurants, and the U-Bahn lines that connect everything else.